 When applications are received, a team of staff and interns review each application.
-The review takes special consideration into the quality of letters of recommendation, practicum and other relevant experience, GPA, dissertation progress, training goals detailed in the cover letter, personal statements, and overall match.
+The review gives consideration of the quality of letters of recommendation, practicum and other relevant experience, GPA, dissertation progress, training goals detailed in the cover letter, personal statements, and overall match.

-After individual review, a meeting of the reviewers is held to discuss each applicant and together it is decided which applicants will be invited for an interview.
-Applicants who are not invited for an interview are no longer under consideration and will be sent a notification via email.
+After individual review, a meeting of the reviewers is held to discuss each applicant and together it is decided which applicants will be invited to interview.
+Applicants who are not invited to interview are no longer under consideration and will be sent a notification via email.
 Notifications are made to all applicants by December 15.

-Following the interviews, applicants are again evaluated independently by staff and interns and individual rankings submitted by each reviewer for compilation.
-A subsequent meeting of all reviewers is held to discuss their evaluations of each applicant.
-At this meeting, a decision is made concerning whether an applicant remains under consideration or is dropped from consideration.
+Following the interviews, each applicant is again evaluated and ranked independently by staff and intern interviewers and individual rankings submitted by each reviewer for compilation.
+A subsequent meeting of all reviewers is held to discuss their evaluations of each applicant and at this meeting, a final decision is made concerning whether an applicant remains under consideration or is dropped from consideration.
 For the applicants that remain under consideration, a final rank order is determined by consensus of reviewers.
 The Training Program participates in the National Matching process and the rankings are submitted electronically to NMS by the prescribed deadline.